Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Improved penalty algorithm (IPA)

 \subsection{Development of the improved penalty algorithm (IPA)}

-Based on the EXP algorithm from the previous section, we now want to develop our novel algorithm.
-In our practical implementation, we do not require a \dgopt in Step 1 of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} for a certain level of $\delta$, but instead want to compute an iterate $x^n\in X$ that simply reduces the objective function such that $\Jt(x^n;\varepsilon^n) < \Jt(x^{n-1};\varepsilon^n)$.
-Do note that this corresponds to Step 1 of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} but with an unknown rule of reducing $\delta$.
-Having a look at Algorithm \ref{algo:EXP_Algorithm_MINLPpaper}, one could terminate it as soon as $\delta$ is smaller than some tolerance.
-Since our new approach does not make use of any explicit $\delta$, our algorithm will terminate as soon as we are unable to find a new iterate that reduces the objective function.
+We want to stress that the EXP algorithm considered in the previous section needs to calculate a \dgopt in Step 1 of each iteration.
+As local minima are introduced around integer points in \eqref{eq:MINLP_penalty} for sufficiently large values of $\varepsilon$, finding a \dgopt requires the use of a global deterministic continuous optimization solver.
+Thus, the EXP algorithm, albeit providing a theoretical framework for when to increase the amount of penalization and when to search for a better minimizer, might be too costly, especially in a large-scale MIPDECO context.

-Both these adjustments are collected in the Sub-Algorithm \ref{algo:Perturbation}, where we aim at improving the current iterate by perturbing it and utilizing this perturbation as initial guess for a local optimization solver.
-This strategy is closely connected with classic basin hopping or iterated local search strategies, see, e.g., \cite{grosso2007population,leary2000global}, for global optimization problems.
-The sub-algorithm is then terminated after a certain amount of these perturbation cycles and this bears the information that no better iterate could be found.
-Gathering these thoughts results in the \emph{improved penalty algorithm (IPA)}, i.e., Algorithm \ref{algo:some_Bologna_Algorithm} reported below.
+This is our motivation to drop the requirement for a \dgopt in Step 1 of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} and compute an iterate $x^n\in X$ that simply reduces the objective function (i.e., $\Jt(x^n;\varepsilon^n) < \Jt(x^{n-1};\varepsilon^n)$).
+In order to do so, we employ a probabilistic approach that, in each iteration, aims at improving the current iterate by perturbing it and utilizing this perturbation as initial guess for a tailored local optimization solver (see Section \ref{sec:4_2_MINLPpaper} for a detailed description of the solver).
+Do note that this strategy is closely connected to classic basin hopping or iterated local search strategies, see, e.g., \cite{grosso2007population,leary2000global}, for global optimization problems.
+By combining these two ideas, we end up with Sub-Algorithm \ref{algo:Perturbation} that is then invoked in Step 1 of the novel \textit{improved penalty algorithm (IPA)}, i.e., the combination of the Algorithms \ref{algo:some_Bologna_Algorithm} \& \ref{algo:Perturbation} reported below.

+\begin{remark} Clearly, there is a trade-off between the two algorithms: while Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} guarantees deterministic convergence, it is unable to tackle large-scale problems.
+This downside is then lifted in Algorithm \ref{algo:some_Bologna_Algorithm} thanks to the combination of a local solver and a probabilistic global search approach.
+Here, the probabilistic nature of Algorithm \ref{algo:some_Bologna_Algorithm} lies in the perturbation operation in line $7$ of Algorithm \ref{algo:Perturbation} and we will go into detail in Section \ref{sec:4_1_MINLPpaper}.
+As a result, no deterministic convergence property is available for the overall IPA.
+Nevertheless, the framework underlying the EXP algorithm of when to increase the penalization and when to look for a better minimizer still supports the novel Algorithm \ref{algo:some_Bologna_Algorithm}. \end{remark}